Application Deadline: December 1, 2022

-The Department of Psychology admits students only in the Fall term; we have finalized admissions for Fall 2019.
-For matriculation in Fall 2020, the deadline for submission of your application is December 1, 2019.
-For fullest consideration of your application, supporting materials (e.g., letters of recommendation, transcripts, GRE scores) should arrive by the December 1st deadline.
+The Department of Psychology admits students in the Fall term only.
+For matriculation in Fall 2023, the deadline for submission of your application is December 1, 2022.
+For fullest consideration of your application, letters of recommendation and English language proficiency scores (if applicable) should arrive by the December 1st deadline.

 Please refer to the Psychology Department Graduate Application Checklist below and the details for each item for more information about what should be included in your application.

 We will begin accepting applications for Fall 2023 in September 2022.
 All applications are submitted online through Rackham Graduate School's website.
 When completing the online application, you will be instructed in how to upload your Personal Statement, Statement of Purpose and transcripts.
 You will also be asked to "Register your Recommenders" so that they will be able to submit their letters of recommendation online.
 You do not need to complete the entire application in one session.

 Everything you need to know to apply to the program can be found on our website.
 We strongly recommend that serious applicants thoroughly review each section.
 This will give you a complete understanding of the application process and our program.

 As you are preparing to apply, it will be important to identify faculty who are carrying out research that matches your interests.
 You can identify faculty research interests on the Research page.
 When contacting faculty it is important to be concise, and to be knowledgeable about their research.
 Provide some information about yourself and why you want to work with them.

 Applicants who are being considered for admission will be contacted by mid-February.
 All applicants are notified of admission decisions by April 1.

 If you have any questions about the application process, please feel free to contact the Psychology Student Academic Affairs Office by email (email@example.com) or phone (734.764.2580).